sudorook/wordlist.vim/README.md

 # wordlist.vim

-This is a list of words, predominantly technological or scientific jargon, that vim's spellchecker will say are misspelled.
+This is a list of words, predominantly technological or scientific jargon, that Vim's spellchecker will say are misspelled.

 To install the wordlist in `${HOME}/.vim/spell/`, run:
 ```